Mobile Paywall

 Surfacing critical information while minimizing bloat proved to be a delicate balance to attain.
 Collapsible cards display a short summary of each plan and provide the option for users to see its associated features.

-Image showcasing the new paywall's card states
+Image showing new paywall's card states

 Tracked Selection

 A bottom-fixed call-to-action (CTA) enables users to scroll through the paywall without losing track of their selected subscription plan.
+This is a strength of the previous paywall we opted to preserve and improve upon.

-Image showing the new paywall's call-to-action
+Image showing monthly and annual variants of the sticky call-to-action

-Results
+Validation & Results

-Generated 18% lift in free-to-paid conversion
+18% lift in free-to-paid conversion

-Increased annual recurring revenue by over $300K
+Increase in annual recurring revenue by over $300K